kirschbaum-development/laravel-loop/README.md

 If you get this error, it likely means there's some error happening in your application.
 Check your applicationlogs for more details.

+**Error: spawn php ENOENT**

+This can happen when your "php" binary is not in the PATH.
+This can be solved in a few ways:

+- Add the path to your `.bashrc` or `.zshrc` file.
+Sometimes it can be only in the `.zshrc` file but applications like Claude use `.bashrc`.
+- Use the full path of the PHP binary.
+You can get it by running `which php` in your terminal.
+    * This can be a good option to ensure you always use the proper version of PHP for a given project.
+If you use Herd, for example, your `php` will change depending on the selected version.

 **Make sure to check your application logs**

 If you are getting an unkown error, check your application logs for more details.